Michael-yousuf123/client-behaviour-classification/README.md

-# client-behaviour-classification
+# web-dev-fundamentals
-The purpose of this lab is to do classification of clients in banking for machine learning models.
+- course of javascript fundamentals